The Secret Problem Isn’t Secrets – It's Identity

 Preamble

-I recently stumbled across SPIRE/SPIFFE, and the more I read about it, the more its core idea resonated with me.
-Most organizations suffer from secret sprawl: IAM credentials for cloud workloads, SSH keys for devs, .env files passed around Slack, or API keys hardcoded into CI jobs.
-Revocation is a nightmare, auditing is incomplete, and breaches become treasure hunts for whatever got copied where.
+Most organizations suffer from secret sprawl.
+There are IAM credentials for cloud workloads, SSH keys for devs, .env files passed around in Slack, or API keys hardcoded into CI jobs.
+If you've lived this, you know that revoking these credentials is a nightmare, auditing is incomplete, and breaches become treasure hunts for whatever got copied where.

-SPIFFE gives every workload its own digital passport: a short-lived X.509 certificate called an SVID, automatically issued by SPIRE or another compatible system.
+SPIFFE gives every workload its own digital passport: a short-lived X.509 certificate called an SVID.
 This certificate identifies the workload with a SPIFFE ID (e.g. spiffe://example.org/web/frontend).
-The certificate, which lets the service prove who it is without dragging around long-lived secrets, expires quickly and is rotated frequently so it's hard to steal or misuse.
+The certificate expires quickly, lets the service prove who it is without dragging around long-lived secrets, and is rotated frequently so it's hard to steal or misuse.

-With the certificate, identity becomes the key to everything else.
 Inside your infra, you can often drop secrets entirely.
 Services use mutual TLS to prove who they are, and authorization logic decides what they can do.
-When secrets are still needed, like for third-party APIs, the SVID gates access.
-Workloads authenticate to your secrets manager using their identity and only get the secret they’re authorized for.
+When secrets are still needed, for example for third-party APIs, your workloads use the SVID to authenticate to your secrets manager and obtain the credentials its authorized to access.
+SPIFFE thus solves the secret zero problem because you don't have to worry about how to securely store the credential used by the workload to access your secret manager.

 How It Works